ArielSoothy/Project-4-TIC-TAC-TOE-with-RL/README.md

    ```
 3. Run cells sequentially to train and test the agents

+### Quick Web Preview (No setup)

+- Open `index.html` in your browser to explore the interactive RL guide with a playable Tic-Tac-Toe game.
+- Features: difficulty selector (Easy/Hard), keyboard navigation, accessible UI, results overview, quiz, and simulator.

+### Share/Host the Website

+- You can host this project as a static site (no backend required):
+  - GitHub Pages: push to a repository and enable Pages for the `main` branch.
+  - Netlify or Vercel: drag-and-drop the folder or connect the repo.
+  - Any static file server: serve the root directory.

 ## 📊 Results

 The project demonstrates successful training of RL agents that can: